IkeTheDestroyer/GalaxyExplorer/Apps/GalaxyExplorerV2_Unity/Documentation/ApplicationFlow.md

 ## CoreSystems scene

 `scenes/core_systems_scene.unity` is a scene that contains most of the global game objects.
 It contains things like the touch manager, the [menu system](MenuSystem.md) and audio functionality.
 The core_systems_scene is loaded into all content scenes via `Layers` so that developers and artists can run any scene independently from running the main_scene.

-That said, while the scene is auto loaded, the view scene will only play correctly if the core scene is added as the "Active Scene".
+That said, while the CoreSystems is auto loaded, the view scene will only play correctly if the core scene is added as the "Active Scene".
 The main_scene is the exception to this.

 ![Activating the core systems scene](Images/ge_unity_core_systems_scene.png)